-The object model must adhere to the expectations of the RTCWEB
+The API must adhere to the expectations of the RTCWEB charter either

-charter either directly, via extensions that can be defined by the
+directly, via extensions that can be defined by the working group on

-shim written to utilize the functionality of the object model but it
+utilize the functionality of the object model but it must not

-must not preclude the RTCWEB charter from fulfilling its previously
+preclude the RTCWEB charter from fulfilling its goals.

 5.3.8.
 SIP/SDP and current WebRTC API shim compatibility statement

 provide a simple mechanism for parsing and generating SDP for basic

 compatibility with SIP networks (capable of supporting the WebRTC